raganwald/braythwayt.com/_posts/2015-11-23-blowing-an-interview.md

 I contacted my friend.
 What went wrong?
 He sighed.
 "The founders thought you were too theoretical.
 They got the sense you would be a great coach or evangelist, but lacked the hands-on attitude they were looking for to actually build a team up."

 I was astounded.
 Hadn't I written a metric fuck-ton of code at my current company?
 Didn't I run multiple development meetings, train tech leads on the process, and do an enormous amount of reporting and prediction?
-Wasn't I working with burn-downs, buffer delats, and other metrics every day?
+Wasn't I working with burn-downs, buffer-deltas, and other metrics every day?

 "Sorry," he said, "I guess that just didn't come across."